Structural Glazing

 If an Oriel Window is very large, or South facing, you may need to consider the solar control of the installation.
 If the structural glass install is subjected to a large amount of sunlight it can cause overheating internally, known as Solar Gain.

 This can be counteracted by including elements of solar control into the glass design.
 The easiest way to do this is with the inclusion of a Solar Control Coating to the glass specification.
 These transparent coatings are designed to reflect radiant heat away from the internal of a space, thus reducing Solar Gain.
-We can offer a wide variety of Solar Control Coatings dependant on the performance required and the appearance you want from the glazing.
+We can offer a wide variety of solar control coatings depending on the performance required and the appearance wanted for the glazing.

 Alternatively, external or internal blinds could be integrated into the glass structure in some way.